spilgames/job-runner/docs/getting_started.rst

 Congratulations!
 You now have all components up and running.
-If you point your browser to http://localhost:8000/, you will see an empty dashboard, with top-right a label **live**, meaning that the dashboard is connected to the WebSocket server.
+If you point your browser to http://localhost:8000/, you will see an empty dashboard, with top-right a label **Dashboard is live**, meaning that the dashboard is connected to the WebSocket server.
 If this is red with a warning, please make sure the ``job_runner_ws_server`` process is still running!